Bill Lane is an analyst with the NSA.

 A Rhodes scholar where his specialty was comparative political systems, Lane finished his degree at Harvard before joining Air Force Intelligence just in time to be one of the last kicked out of Vietnam.
 Three more years in the military and he got out to work for NSA full time.
 For more than a decade, he worked as a Soviet analyst and, now that the Soviet Union was no more, he is the chief Russia watcher that agency has.
 He could never explain it but he had a unique grasp, what he called a "sense", of the Russia psyche and was extremely good at predicting what they would do.

 The four adventures in the Lane series are military-espionage dramas where the action by various armed forces leaders play a big a role as do any intelligence work.
-But the actions of Lane are central to all the others and it is he that usually comes up with the solution to a problem.
+But the actions of Lane are central to all the others and it is he that usually comes up with the solution to a problem, not to mention often being the unfortunate fellow to actually have to perform it.